 Also Read: Day Trip in Niagara Parks, Ontario

 Inniskillin is one of the oldest wineries in Niagara-on-the-Lake.
 They are one of the most popular wineries for icewine, and, therefore, it was fitting that their winemaker’s selection was the 2017 Riesling Ice Wine.

 According to Winemaker Bruce Nicholson, riesling is the “ultimate variety for icewine” because of its natural high acidity that balances with the rich concentrated flavours.

 One thing you’ll notice is the term “VQA” on the label.
-If you #GotTheGuide, you’ll learn that this means Vintners Quality Alliance, and they ensure strict quality assurance that the wine is entirely made from grapes grown in the region.
+VQA means Vintners Quality Alliance, and they ensure strict quality assurance that the Niagara-on-the-Lake wineries produce wines that are entirely made from grapes grown in the region.

 Inniskillin have one of the larger estates in the region, which features several restored and redesigned historic buildings including the Brae Burn Barn (tasting room) as well as an exclusive dining forum, Founders’ Hall.